renderorange/password/README.md

 # DESCRIPTION

-password generates cryptographically secure random passwords, using alphanumeric characters with case variation and optionally special characters.
+`password` generates cryptographically secure random passwords using alphanumeric characters with case variation and optional special characters.

-The logic can be used directly as a script or used as a module.
+`password` can be used as a script or as a perl module.

 # EXAMPLES